Orlando’s Mills 50 District

 Learn more: Orlando Comic Book & Hobby Shops

 Variety is at the heart of Mills 50’s other retailers.
-Find funky gifts and treasures at gotkarma, stock up on exotic Asian groceries and merchandise at Dong A Imports, or nab cool threads while supporting a great cause at Out of the Closet Thrift Store, to name a few of the area’s most unique shops.
+Stock up on exotic Asian groceries and merchandise at Dong A Imports, or nab cool threads while supporting a great cause at Out of the Closet Thrift Store, to name two of the area’s most unique shops.
 A recent edition is Lacastro Store, which offers boutique shopping just for men.

 Learn more: Orlando Shopping